The Modern Resume Content and Writing

 "Doing a good job" is too general.
 In business, you get promoted because you Fixed a Problem or made things safer.
 If you don't have a number, think about the situation before and after.
 Were you asked to take over a team because the old manager left?
 Write: “Chosen to steady a team with high turnover and get deadlines back on track.”
 Did you get a bigger budget?
 Write: “Promoted to manage a $500k budget after finding $50k in yearly waste.”
 Your link sentence isn't about boasting; it's about explaining what "emergency" the company trusted you to handle.

 The computer system is a tool, not the final judge.
 Your main goal is to pass the "Six-Second Human Test."
 If a recruiter can’t see your growth in six seconds, how the computer ranks you doesn't matter because your resume is already tossed out.
-By using the Grouped Growth Story, you make sure the human reader sees a "Top Worker" right away.
+The Grouped Growth Story puts your trajectory front and center so the human reader sees a "Top Worker" right away.
 For the computer, make sure each job title has its own dates listed next to it, but keep them all under the main company heading.
-This tricks the software while showing the human that you are a proven success who keeps earning more responsibility.
+The software parses the dates while the human sees a proven success who keeps earning more responsibility.

 Change How You Talk About Your Career

-Stop acting like a standard job applicant asking for a chance and start presenting yourself as the valuable asset you truly are.
+Stop acting like a standard job applicant asking for a chance and start presenting yourself as the valuable asset you are.
 Companies aren't just looking for workers; they are looking for partners who talk with the confidence of an expert.
-If you slip back into the AMATEUR_MISTAKE of long, messy lists, you are hiding your own success and reducing how much money you can earn over your career.
-By making the EXPERT_MOVE to a single, grouped growth story, you turn a confusing history into a clear path showing your success.
-You already did the hard work of earning those promotions—now, go rewrite your resume to get the professional respect you deserve.
+If you slip back into the old habit of long, messy lists, you are hiding your own success and reducing how much money you can earn over your career.
+A single, grouped growth story turns a confusing history into a clear path showing your success.
+You already did the hard work of earning those promotions.
+Now, go rewrite your resume to get the professional respect you deserve.

 Demand Professional Respect